alexandertrefz/essence/packages/website/diagnostics.md

 ### `unclosed-string`

 A String Literal runs to the end of the file without its closing quote.
+The end of the input is where that is noticed; the opening quote is where the String began, and the report points at both.

 ### `unclosed-block`